-Kwesi Botchway, is the Founder of worldfaze art studio.
-He was born in Accra-Ghana and studied Art, at the (Ghanatta College of Art and Design).
-His Paintings help create an intriguing dialogue between the subject’s message and the viewer.
-Botchway work compels the viewer to become physically and emotionally invested in the subject’s story.
-He aims to capture the spirit, essence and heritage of his subjects and use this as an opportunity to lend the world a glance into the lives and struggles of people whose stories are yet to be fully told.
-These paintings are meant to trigger emotions of pride or shame, honor or disgust and sometimes even humor, It’s all about the story of his subjects, which words cannot fully explain.
-He spoke to us – from partially a locked down Accra in Ghana – about his practice and his submission to our upcoming online exhibition Drawn Together.
+Kwesi Botchway is the founder of Worldfaze art studio.
+He was born in Accra-Ghana and studied art at the Ghanatta College of Art and Design.
+His paintings create an intriguing dialogue between the subject’s message and the viewer.
+Botchway’s work compels the viewer to become physically and emotionally invested in the subject’s story.
+He aims to capture the spirit, essence and heritage of his subjects and use this as an opportunity to create a window onto the lives and struggles of people whose stories are yet to be fully told.
+These paintings are meant to trigger emotions of pride, shame, honor and disgust, as well as and sometimes even humor.
+Botchway’s work is based around the story of his subjects; narratives that are often impossible to elucidate through words alone.
+He spoke to us – from a partially locked-down Accra in Ghana – about his practice and his submission to our upcoming online exhibition Drawn Together.

 UL Could you start by telling us a little bit about your practice?